LingkKang/academic-profile/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an undergraduate in Computer Science at the University of Nottingham Ningbo China.
+I am an undergraduate in Computer Science at the <a href="https://www.nottingham.edu.cn/en/">University of Nottingham Ningbo China</a> (UNNC).

 I mainly interested in computer architecture, software-hardware co-design, and FPGA4ML.